-Put the things together as shown in exhibit A. Remember to save squash seeds!
-Bake everything with oil and salt and spices.
-Bake squash seeds separately though, they’ll want to hang out toasty extra long but the chickpeas and Brussels only want to go in for a little while.
-For sauce, combine all ingredients then titrate warm water until it becomes sauce.
-If you are super cool and have dukka, also add that, especially with hazelnuts 👌.
-Enjoy (put sauce and dukka on other things and then eat it)!
+Bake everything above with oil and salt and spices listed above.
+Bake squash seeds separately though, they’ll want to bake longer but the chickpeas and Brussels only want to go in for a little while.
+For sauce, combine all ingredients then titrate with warm water until it becomes sauce.
+If you have duqqa seasoning, also add that, especially with hazelnuts 👌.
+Put sauce and duqqa on all the baked goodness and enjoy!

 Acorns have great potential as a staple food.
 This may seem like it takes a lot of processing, but compared with conventional staple food sources with similar nutritional profiles and palatability, this and many other tree crops require less energy overall to enjoy, potentially require less capital as a cost-of-entry, and have numerous co-benefits.
 This calls for a different culture however, as there’s a shift in where much of the energy is expended in enjoying regional nuts and trees for basic needs: